The Ultimate Guide to Therapy: Unveiling Its Purpose and Power!

 Relationship challenges

 Relationship issues include difficulty forming relationships, affairs, betrayal, abuse, sexual intimacy issues, communication and trust issues, separation and divorce, family issues, and parenting conflicts.
-Relationship issues can be worked on in therapy either individually, in couples or within families.
+Relationship issues can be worked on in therapy either individually, in couples, or within families.
+Family therapists play a crucial role in these settings by helping families understand each other’s experiences, improve communication, and reduce conflict.

 Psychosexual issues